Crimson Desert: How to Build the Greymane Camp – Dispatch & Trade Guide

 On top of skill tiers, you can boost a mission three other ways:

 I once let a high-cost trade good mission auto-repeat overnight and woke up broke.
-Since then, I keep the auto-repeat running mainly on food and basic material missions, and I check money-heavy missions every couple of cycles.
+Since then, I keep the auto-repeat running mainly on food and basic material missions, and I check fund-heavy missions every couple of cycles.

 Contribution Workers: Filling Gaps Without Wasting Specialists